corn2code/TWAStutorial/README.md

 ls ../fasta -lh # -lh displays more information ls ../fasta | wc -l # displays the number of files, for this example should be 12 belonging to six individuals (for example 2369_1.fastq.gz & 2369_2.fastq.gz)

-#if you want to open the fasta file you can use:
+#if you want to open the fasta file, you can use:
 #for more information check: https://en.wikipedia.org/wiki/FASTQ_format
 zcat ../fasta/2369_1.fastq.gz | head